praveen1678/Note-App/README.md

- Build a feature-rich Note App using Firebase.
+"Developed a feature-rich Note App using Firebase for real-time data sync.
+Check out the README on GitHub for details."